 Unordered Lists

-We can create unordered lists by writing a dash - and then the list content after that.
+We can create unordered lists by writing a dash -

 - First